MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -DomainSecureEnabled
-!!!
-Exchange Server 2010

-The DomainSecureEnabled parameter specifies the first part of the process to enable mutual Transport Layer Security (TLS) authentication for the domains serviced by this Receive connector.
-Mutual TLS authentication functions correctly only if the following conditions are true:

-- The value of the DomainSecureEnabled parameter is $true.

-- The AuthMechanism parameter contains the value Tls and doesn't contain the value ExternalAuthoritative.

-- The value of the AuthMechanism parameter contains Tls.

-- The TLSReceiveDomainSecureList parameter in the Get-TransportConfig command contains at least one domain serviced by this Receive connector.
-The wildcard character (\*) isn't supported in domains that are configured for mutual TLS authentication.
-The same domain must also be defined on the corresponding Send connector, and in the value of the TLSSendDomainSecureList parameter in the Get-TransportConfig command.

-The default value for the DomainSecureEnabled parameter is $false for the following types of Receive connectors:

-- All Receive connectors defined on a Hub Transport server

-- User-created Receive connectors defined on an Edge Transport server

-The default value for the DomainSecureEnabled parameter is $true for default Receive connectors defined on an Edge Transport server.

-!!!
-Exchange Server 2013

-The DomainSecureEnabled parameter enables mutual Transport Layer Security (TLS) authentication for the domains serviced by this Receive connector.
-Mutual TLS authentication functions correctly only if the following conditions are true:

-- The value of the DomainSecureEnabled parameter is $true.

-- The AuthMechanism parameter contains the value Tls and doesn't contain the value ExternalAuthoritative.

-- The value of the AuthMechanism parameter contains Tls.

-- The TLSReceiveDomainSecureList parameter in the Get-TransportConfig command contains at least one domain serviced by this Receive connector.
-The wildcard character (\*) isn't supported in domains that are configured for mutual TLS authentication.
-The same domain must also be defined on the corresponding Send connector, and in the value of the TLSSendDomainSecureList parameter in the Get-TransportConfig command.

-The default value for the DomainSecureEnabled parameter is $false for the following types of Receive connectors:

-- All Receive connectors defined in the Transport service on a Mailbox server

-- User-created Receive connectors defined on an Edge server

-The default value for the DomainSecureEnabled parameter is $true for default Receive connectors defined on an Edge server.

-!!!
-Exchange Server 2016

 The DomainSecureEnabled parameter specifies whether to enable or disable mutual Transport Layer Security (TLS) authentication (also known as Domain Secure) for the domains that are serviced by the Receive connector.
 Valid values are:

 - $true: Mutual TLS authentication is enabled.